 The Company continues to use currency hedging derivatives to reduce its exposure to volatility driven by movements in exchange rates in the value of overseas holdings.
 Hedging is employed to support its ability to meet current and future liabilities which, except for a small proportion denominated in Euros, are in Sterling.
 The policy is for there to be a partial sterling hedge of 55% of total overseas equities which is reflected in the Investment Manager's performance benchmark for that asset class.
-The derivatives transacted in the year generated a negative return overall owing to the volatile market conditions.
+The derivatives transacted in the year generated a positive return overall owing to improved but volatile market conditions.

-Management fees for the year were £122k, a 6.4% decrease on prior year, following the decrease in the value of the portfolios.
+Management fees for the year were £110k, a 9% decrease on prior year, these fees are based on the assets under management within the portfolio during the year.